ourStoryNetwork/.github/profile/README.md

 ![0 9 0_b27 ourStory_Platform Cover Photo](https://github.com/ourStoryNetwork/.github/assets/8133349/2735fd42-0911-4311-bc47-9f92e41b89a6)
-# ourStory: Everything Is Music is an open platform for creating [design engineer] portals
+# ourStory is an open platform for creating [design engineer] portals
-Powered by a [decentralized storytelling catalog], [ourStory] [brings clarity to your institutions] and enables your [platform] teams to ship high-quality [projects] quickly — without compromising [imagination].
+Powered by a [decentralized storytelling catalog], [ourStory] [brings clarity to your institutions] and enables your [platform] teams to ship high-quality [projects] quickly — without compromising [creativity].

+### We Pay Our Open Source Contributors (Kinda)
+Read through the proof-of-work proposal for [0.9 OnboardingPi] to learn how you can create your platform ecosystem and get paid for the contributions you make whether or not your suggestions/pull requests are integrated into our catalog.
+This is an open source project that we think is valuable, so we want to show gratitude to the everyone who helps it grow.

 <!-- **Here are some ideas to get you started:**